erkal/how-physics-engines-work/README.md

 ## How to run the code

-If you don't have elm installed, you can do it via
+You have to have elm installed.
+If you have yarn installed, you can do it via

 ```
 yarn global add elm